squidfunk/mkdocs-material/docs/setup/setting-up-site-analytics.md

   [Google Analytics support]: https://github.com/squidfunk/mkdocs-material/releases/tag/7.1.8

-??? question "How to measure the site search usage?"
+??? question "How to measure site search usage?"

     Besides page views and events, [site search] can be tracked to better understand how people use your documentation and what they expect to find.